vjosset/ktdash/docs/api.md

 - `edition` - Filter to return only KillTeams that match the edition.
 Returns both editions if not set.
 Returns Factions with empty KillTeams if they don't have any KillTeams for the requested edition.
   - Values: `kt21` or `kt24`
 - `fa` - FactionID of the faction to return.
 Returns all Factions if not set.
+- `kt` - KillteamID of the killteam to return.
+Returns all killteams if not set.

 ### Examples